francescomugnai/RSCS-Really-Simple-Cookie-Solution/README.md

 ```

 In this example, the Spotify embed will only load if the user has accepted marketing cookies.
+When you add a title attribute to an HTML element with a data-cookie-type, the title will be displayed in the cookie banner under the relevant cookie category.
+This helps users understand which specific resources are being blocked and why.
+For instance, if you use the above iframe example, "Spotify video player" will be listed under the "Marketing" cookies category in the banner.

-Note: While this method is generally effective, it may not work in all cases due to the way some third-party resources are loaded.
+**Note**: While this method is generally effective, it may not work in all cases due to the way some third-party resources are loaded.
 However, it's still worth trying as it can provide a good level of control in many situations.
 For more reliable blocking of specific domains, consider using the blockedDomains configuration option.

 #### Customizing Blocked Domains 🚫